ThisalFernando/Product_Management_API/README.md

 # Personal Finance Tracker API

-This is RESTful API for managing product details according to the authenticated user.
+This is RESTful API for managing product details with user registration and login features.